tramick/Python-Practice-Projects/README.md

 # Python-Practice-Projects
-From Al  Sweigart's "The Big book of small python projects"
+From Al  Sweigart's "The Big Book of Small Python Projects"